“For what it’s worth, it’s never too late

 What are you talking about when the conversations can go on for hours?

-I hereby give you permission to choose what YOU want and not what anyone else (including your intimate partner or mom or dad or religious leader or boss) has told you you should want.
+Choose what YOU want and not what anyone else (including your intimate partner or mom or dad or religious leader or boss) has told you you should want.

-If you’re experiencing resistance, I get it.
+And, if you’re experiencing resistance, I get it.

 I used to be super concerned with what other people thought I “should” write about or “should” speak about or “should” do videos about or even what I “should” post or not post on social media.